Google and Microsoft Disclose New CPU Flaw, and the Fix Can Slow Machines Down - Slashdot

 After all the speculative execution flaws are found and fixed (in hardware or software) the question won't be how much of a slowdown those fixes cause, but how much of a speedup from speculative execution remains.

 Give Consumers The Option to Choose...
-(Score:3)
+(Score:2, Troll)

 ...
 Security or Performance.